What is the National 3 Peaks Challenge?

 Alternatively, you can take the Llanberis Path up.
 It might take you slightly longer, but it’s easier, and you can probably gain some time based on the track’s simplicity on your way back down.
 We met another group who took about 2 hours and 25 minutes to get up the Llanberis Path, vs our 2 hours up the Pyg Track.
 We gained about ten minutes on the way back down because Pyd Track is relatively slow going.

 The Pyg Track isn’t so straightforward in parts, especially when you can’t see.
 It’s a challenging path when you can’t see it, it’s slippery in parts when wet, and you can expect to be climbing up and down some of the rocks.

 National 3 Peaks Challenge Logistics

-The logistics are probably where the National 3 Peaks starts to get expensive.
+The logistics are probably where the National 3 Peaks start to get expensive.
 If you require accommodation at both ends, it could start getting pricey.
-Thankfully, we don’t live far from Snowdon, so headed home once we were off the final mountain.
-To keep costs low, we had one additional person with us to help share the driving, in the form of Stacey.
+Thankfully, we don’t live far from Snowdon, so we headed home once we were off the final mountain.
+To keep costs low, we had one additional person with us to help share the driving in the form of Stacey.
 We put her up in a little room that cost £50 for the night while we crashed in Bumper on the street outside.